Kray-G/kinx/README.md

 > **IMPORTANT**
 > If you faced a crash of the `kinx` executable, please try `make clean all` to re-build everything.
-> Sometimes changing a structure in common header will cause a crash because dependencies in Makefile is imcomplete.
+> Sometimes changing a structure in common header will cause a crash because dependencies in Makefile are imcomplete.

 #### Windows